zmzmstz/hacktrick-write-up/cry_cat_COMPLETE/Cry Cat.md

 In this challenge there is a text hidden inside the image file, stegoveritas detected it and put it inside keepers folder.
-We can basically read it and get the flag.
+We can basically read it and get the flag <br>
 ![](solution00.png)
 ![](solution01.png)